Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

 The following link provides a guide on how often to dose for the intensity of your first-aid or acute problem.
 Its instructions are suitable for any remedy preparation – pills, liquids, creams, and even olfaction doses: How Often Should I Take a Dose of My Remedy.

-For a small investment and a little planning, homeopathy will prepare you for most minor emergencies.
-All that remains is for you to practice- the more you practice, the faster you learn, and the better you become at homeopathic prescribing.
+For a small investment and a little planning, homeopathy can prepare you for most minor emergencies.
+All that remains is for you to practice – the more you practice, the faster you learn, and the better you become at homeopathic prescribing in first aid situations.

-While it is always important to seek medical advice for serious injuries and situations, don’t forget that even during and emergency, homeopathy can help.
-A few doses of the needed remedy while waiting for the ambulance can make all the difference when every minute counts … and the remedies are so easy to give.
+While it is always important to seek medical advice for serious injuries and situations, don’t forget that even during an emergency, homeopathy can help.
+A few doses of the needed remedy while waiting for further help can make all the difference when every minute counts … and the remedies are so easy to give.